Vaira Vīķe-Freiberga: Medals and honors

 Vīķe-Freiberga has received many medals and awards, including the Golden Plate Award of the American Academy of Achievement in 2000, presented by Awards Council member General Joseph W. Ralston, USAF, Supreme Allied Commander Europe, at an awards ceremony at Hampton Court Palace, the 2005 Hannah Arendt Prize for political thought, the 2007 Emperor Otto Prize Prize for contributions in defining European identity and future, and the 2009 Friedrich-August-von-Hayek-Stiftung for promotion of freedom and free trade.
 She has been awarded 37 Orders of Merit and 16 Honorary Doctorates.
-She is a member of the Latvian Academy of Sciences, a fellow of the Royal Society of Canada and an associate member of the Royal Academy of Belgium.
-In 2013, she received the Knight of Freedom Award for her promotion of democratic values throughout the world, fighting for equality of women, as well as efforts for social justice.
+She is a member of the Latvian Academy of Sciences, a fellow of the World Academy of Art and Science, a fellow of the Royal Society of Canada and an associate member of the Royal Academy of Belgium.
+In 2013, she received the Knight of Freedom Award.